 Volunteers in brightly colored “event staff” t-shirts will be stationed along the ride.
 These volunteers are available to answer questions or give directions on the day of the event.

 There are opportunities to stop at renowned local wineries to taste and purchase some of their wines.
 Please bring cash or credit cards to make these transactions.
-We will be offering return transportation through A&A Motor Coach to transport you, your wine and your bicycle back to Sarg Hubbard Park.
+We will be offering return transportation through Motor Coach to transport you, your wine and your bicycle back to Sarg Hubbard Park.
 Transportation services back to Sarg Hubbard Park will run at 11:30 AM, 12:45 PM and 2:00 PM.

 Wine Passes and Event T-Shirts will be made available to riders at the end of their respective routes.
 Event staff will be available at the finish of the 25 mile route (Bonair) until 1:00pm.
-Event staff will be available at the finish of the 50 & 70 mile routes (Sarg Hubbard Park) from 1:30 PM through 4:30 PM.
+Event staff will be available at the finish of the 50 & 70 mile routes (Sarg Hubbard Park) until 4:30 PM.
 If riders are not able to pick-up their Event T-shirts and wine passes on the day of the event, these items will be available for pick-up at the CCHS office, located at 5301 Tieton Drive, Suite G, Yakima, WA 98908.

 There will be live music and food available for purchase at Bonair Winery for your enjoyment, with ample space for resting and picnicking.